-Risks that could have a material and adverse impact on our business, results of operations and financial condition include the following: potential fluctuations in our quarterly and annual results; competition in the real-time sales, marketing and customer service solutions market; risks related to adverse business conditions experienced by our clients; risks related to the operational integration of acquisitions; additional regulatory requirements, tax liabilities, or currency exchange rate fluctuations could impact our business; potential goodwill impairments; continued use by our clients of the LivePerson services and their purchase of additional services; responding to rapid technological change and changing client preferences; technology systems beyond our control and technology-related issues or defects that could disrupt or compromise the LivePerson services; the services provided to consumers via our technology platforms could result in legal liability and/or negative publicity; payment-related risks from credit and debit cards; risks related to the regulation or possible misappropriation of personal information; risks related to protecting our intellectual property rights or potential infringement of the intellectual property rights of third parties; our history of losses; our ability to license necessary third party software for use in our products and services or successfully integrate third party software; our dependence on key employees; competition for qualified personnel; the impact of new accounting rules; the possible unavailability of financing as and if needed; risks related to our international operations, particularly our operations in Israel, and the civil and political unrest in that region; and our dependence on the continued use of the Internet as a medium for commerce and the viability of the infrastructure of the Internet.
-This list is intended to identify only certain of the principal factors that could have a material and adverse impact on our business, results of operations and fin
+Risks that could have a material and adverse impact on our business, results of operations and financial condition include the following: potential fluctuations in our quarterly and annual results; competition in the real-time sales, marketing and customer service solutions market; risks related to adverse business conditions experienced by our clients; risks related to the operational integration of acquisitions; additional regulatory requirements, tax liabilities, or currency exchange rate fluctuations could impact our business; potential goodwill impairments; continued use by our clients of the LivePerson services and their purchase of additional services; responding to rapid technological change and changing client preferences; technology systems beyond our control and technology-related issues or defects that could disrupt or compromise the LivePerson services; the services provided to consumers via our technology platforms could result in legal liability and/or negative publicity; payment-related risks from credit and debit cards; risks related to the regulation or possible misappropriation of personal information; risks related to protecting our intellectual property rights or potential infringement of the intellectual property rights of third parties; our history of losses; competition for qualified personnel; the impact of new accounting rules; the possible unavailability of financing as and if needed; risks related to our international operations, particularly our operations in Israel, and the civil and political unrest in that region; and our dependence on the continued use of the Internet as a medium for commerce and the viability of the infrastructure of the Internet.
+This list is intended to identify only certain of the principal factors that could have a material and adverse impact on our business, results of operations and financial condition.
+A more detailed description of each of these and other important risk factors can be found under the caption "Risk Factors" in our most recent Annual Repo